Arts Festival – Term 1

-Every year St Hilda’s offers students the opportunity to be a part of the Major School Production, which is rehearsed and performed during Term 2.
-The production is open to students in Years 8 to 12.
-Auditions take place in Term 4 of the year before.
+Every year St Hilda’s offers students the opportunity to be a part of the Major School Production (Musical), rehearsed and performed in the Joy Shepherd Performing Arts Centre in Term 2.
+Performance auditions are open to Year 9 to Year 12 students.
 The musical combines the talents of actors, singers, dancers, musicians, theatre technicians and artists.
-Many opportunities exist beyond the performance space and include lighting and sound design, backstage and Front of House duties.
-Our 2020 production of Disney’s The Little Mermaid was a great success and wonderful experience for all students involved.
+Many opportunities exist beyond the performance space and include stage management, lighting and sound operation, backstage crew and Front of House duties.
+Our 2020 production of Disney’s The Little Mermaid was a great success and a wonderful experience for all students involved.
 We are pleased to announce that we have secured the rights to Legally Blonde the Musical for our Years 9 – 12 production in 2021.

 Speech and Drama

 Speech and Drama is beneficial as it increases a student’s confidence and skills in daily communication, as well as in public speaking and acting.
-The program is extremely useful to students pursuing Drama in the senior years as it gives an opportunity for students to deepen their understanding of dramatic performance and theory as covered in the drama curriculum.
-The program focuses on:
+The program is extremely useful to students pursuing Drama in the senior years as it gives an opportunity for students to deepen their understanding of dramatic performance and theory as covered in the Drama curriculum.

 The general information, application form and Terms and Conditions for Junior School Speech and Drama available HERE